 Through the Department of Comparative Studies, the following specializations are offered:

-1. An individualized Core Area of Focus in Folklore within the Comparative Studies Major (for Pre-2024 Comparative Studies Majors, this was a Concentration in Folklore - past requirements can be found (For students who declared their major before 2024, the folklore concentration requirements can be found here.)
+- An individualized Core Area of Focus in Folklore within the Comparative Studies Major (for Pre-2024 Comparative Studies Majors, this was a Concentration in Folklore - past requirements can be found (Students who declared their major before 2024 should review these folklore concentration requirements.)

 Formal declaration of the concentration or minor is done through the Department of Comparative Studies, but we strongly urge you also to make an appointment with the folklore advisor to learn more about our programs.
 Email cfs@osu.edu to make an appointment.
 Faculty can advise you how to find classes of interest and how to focus your folklore studies.
 Though the program offers broad-based familiarity with folklore studies, a student might choose to place special emphasis on a particular place or group (e.g. Middle Eastern women or neopagans), genre (e.g. festival or fairy tale), medium (e.g. material culture or folklore on the Internet), domain (e.g. religious or family folklore), or issue (e.g. prejudice or tourism).
 See our list of sample programs for some examples of how a folklore minor can fit in with different majors.
 Students should be aware of the activities of the Center for Folklore Studies, including the Folklore Student Association, in which undergrads are active co-participants.
 The Center also offers occasional research and work-study opportunities.